 \section{Discussion and concluding remarks}

-The range of application of the QGOpt library to different problems of quantum technology is not limited to quantum gate decomposition and quantum tomography.
-The six manifolds implemented in QGOpt give rise to different interesting scenarios of constrained optimization usage in quantum technology.
-For example, the complex Stiefel manifold can be used to address different control problems \cite{glaser2015training, goerz2019krotov, goerz2017charting}, where one needs to find an optimal set of unitary gates driving a quantum system to a desirable quantum state.
+The range of application of the QGOpt library to different problems of quantum technologies is not limited to quantum gate decomposition and quantum tomography.
+The six manifolds implemented in QGOpt give rise to different interesting scenarios of constrained optimization usage in quantum technologies.
+For example, the complex Stiefel manifold can be used to address different control problems \cite{glaser2015training, goerz2019krotov, goerz2017charting} where one needs to find an optimal set of unitary gates driving a quantum system to a desirable quantum state.
 It is also possible to use a complex Stiefel manifold to perform entanglement renormalization \cite{luchnikov2020riemannian, hauru2020riemannian}, machine learning by unitary tensor networks \cite{liu2019machine} or non-Markovian quantum dynamics identification \cite{luchnikov2020machine}.
-Besides, quantum tomography, quotient manifolds of density matrices and Choi matrices can be used to maintain natural quantum constraints in different tensor network architectures.
-Quotient manifold of POVMs can be used for searching an optimal generalized measurement scheme that gives maximal information gain.
+In addition, quotient manifolds for quantum tomography, or for density matrices and Choi matrices can be used to maintain natural quantum constraints in different tensor network architectures.
+Quotient manifold of POVMs can be used for searching for an optimal generalized measurement scheme with maximum information gain.
 Finally, all these manifolds can be combined in one optimization task, which allows to address multi-component problems.

-Although as of yet the QGOpt library includes only first-order optimization methods, we plan to extend the list of optimizers by including quasi-Newton methods such as the Riemannian BFGS \cite{huang2016riemannian}, the recently developed quantum natural gradient descent \cite{stokes2020quantum} generalized to the case of embedded and quotient manifolds, to name a few.
+Although as of yet the QGOpt library includes only first-order optimization methods, we plan to extend the list of optimizers by including quasi-Newton methods such as the Riemannian BFGS \cite{huang2016riemannian}, and the recently developed quantum natural gradient descent \cite{stokes2020quantum} generalized to the case of embedded and quotient manifolds.

-To conclude, we introduce the QGOpt library that is aimed at solving constrained optimization problems with natural quantum constraints.
-We introduce and discuss quite an abstract concept, such as quotient manifolds, which lie under the hood of QGOpt.
-We go through QGOpt API and cover the most important features of it.
-We also sort out two examples of code solving two illustrative quantum technology problems.
+To conclude, we have introduced the QGOpt library aimed at solving constrained optimization problems with natural quantum constraints.
+We have introduced and discussed abstract concepts such as quotient manifolds under the hood of QGOpt.
+We have gone through the QGOpt API and covered its most important features.
+We also sorted out examples of codes solving illustrative quantum technology problems.